Consumer Medicine Information (CMI)

-This leaflet answers some common questions about Betadine Antiseptic Topical Ointment.
+This leaflet provides important information about using Betadine Antiseptic Topical

-Betadine Antiseptic Topical Ointment contains povidone iodine, which is used for the
+Betadine Antiseptic Topical Ointment contains the active ingredient povidone.

 Betadine Antiseptic Topical Ointment is used as an antiseptic for the treatment of